-Parties need to register in order to benefit from the Convention’s provisions on specific exemptions listed in Annexes A and B. These specific exemptions have a limited timeframe and shall expire five (5) years after the date of entry into force of the Convention with respect to that particular chemical, unless an earlier date is indicated in the Register by the Party or an extension is granted by the Conference of the Parties.
+Parties need to register in order to benefit from the Convention’s provisions on specific exemptions listed in Annexes A or B. These specific exemptions have a limited timeframe and shall expire five (5) years after the date of entry into force of the Convention with respect to that particular chemical, unless an earlier date is indicated in the Register by the Party or an extension is granted by the Conference of the Parties.

-Procedures to register for specific exemptions and acceptable purposes; as well as to notify of articles in use and closed-system site-limited intermediates are accessible from the Procedures section.
+Further information on the procedures to register for specific exemptions and acceptable purposes; as well as to notify of articles in use and closed-system site-limited intermediates are accessible from the Procedures section.